North Goulburn railway station

-North Goulburn railway station was a railway station on the Main South railway line in the town of Goulburn, New South Wales, Australia.
-It opened in 1882 and closed to passenger services in 1975.
+North Goulburn railway station was a regional railway station located on the Main Southern line, serving the Southern Tablelands city of Goulburn.
+It was one of two railway stations serving the city, the other being Goulburn railway station.

+History

+North Goulburn station opened in 1882 and closed to passenger services in 1975.
 While no longer a railway station, the privately owned red brick and sandstone Gatekeeper's cottage built in 1867, weatherboard signal box and platform all survive in good condition.